 If AI has the power to transform all industries, why hasn’t it?

-There is a ton of noise about AI today.
+There is a ton of noise about AI for industry today.
 A quick search on Google for “Artificial Intelligence” returned 82M results and almost 4M news stories.
 Bloomberg reported in June that mentions of AI in earnings transcripts has risen from less than 60 in 2016 to over 250 in just Q1 of this year!
 In a 2017 PricewaterhouseCoopers report 72% of executives “believe AI will be the business advantage of the future.”

 It’s clear there is a will.
 So what’s in the way?